-The past performance of the Fund is not considered an appropriate guide/comparator, no historic data is presented.
+The past performance of the Fund is not considered an appropriate guide/comparator, no historic data prior to 30 June is presented.
 You should note that the price of shares, and the income from them, can go down as well as up as a result of changes in the value of the underlying securities and currency movements.
 You may not get back the amount originally invested.